 Easily search Stocks, Mutual Funds, eBooks, Articles and Videos

-Yogesh Katariya is Chartered Accountant from ICAI and has an extensive post qualification experience of 10+ years in the field of Direct Taxation (Income Tax), NRI Taxation, GST, Auditing, SAP, Government Audits, Bank Audits, and Valuations also involved in managing various roles under his subject level expertise.
+Yogesh Katariya is Chartered Accountant from ICAI and has an extensive post-qualification experience of 13+ years in the field of Direct Taxation (Income Tax), NRI Taxation, DTAA and Succession Planning also involved in managing various roles under his subject-level expertise.
 He is a Senior Partner in S P A Y & CO, a firm of Chartered Accountants based in Pune and having its Branches at Mumbai, Ahmednagar, Nashik and Aurangabad.
-He is a co-opted member Indirect Tax Committee of WIRC of ICAI.
 He is working as Virtual CFO on many Startups and MSME.
-He is on board consultant of one of the online platform for Start-Up’s compliances called

 Languages Known –English, Hindi, Marathi and Marwari